cbor-wg/update-8610-grammar/draft-ietf-cbor-update-8610-grammar.md

 but critically misses out on the `\uXXXX` and `\uHHHH\uLLLL` forms that JSON allows to specify characters in hex (which should be applying here according to Bullet 6 of {{Section 3.1 of -cddl}}).
+(Note that we import from JSON the unwieldy `\uHHHH\uLLLL` syntax, which represents Unicode code points beyond U-FFFF by making them look like UTF-16 surrogate pairs; CDDL text strings are not using UTF-16 or surrogates.)

 Both can be solved by updating the SESC production to:

 ~~~ abnf